DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 Washington DC Virginia Maryland

-But what are the best neighborhoods in D.C.?
-That largely depends on your personal taste.
-If you’re moving long-distance, be prepared to expand your search to include all of the best neighborhoods in the D.C. metro area (aka the DMV), from Maryland to Northern Virginia suburbs, in addition to the D.C. neighborhoods.
+Thinking about moving to the nation’s capital?
+Besides being at the seat of power, the city is home to an expansive collection of diverse Washington, DC, neighborhoods and surrounding DC suburbs that offer compelling choices for singles, young professionals, and families alike.
+From all the options, selecting the best neighborhoods in DC depends on your personal taste.
+And if you’re moving long-distance, be prepared to expand your search to include the best neighborhoods in the DC metro area (aka the DMV), from Maryland to Northern Virginia suburbs, in addition to DC neighborhoods.
 Don’t worry — you won’t be going too far.
-In the DMV, you often end up crossing state lines without even knowing.
+When living in DC, you often end up crossing state lines without even noticing.

 Planning a move to Washington, D.C.?
 Start by getting a quote from PODS. |

-D.C.
-Neighborhoods and Suburbs — FAQs
+DC Neighborhoods and Suburbs — FAQs

-Q: What suburbs are close to D.C.?
+Q: What suburbs are close to DC?

-A: Given that the DMV area encompasses parts of Maryland and Virginia, some of the D.C. suburbs closest to the capital city are Silver Spring, MD; Bethesda, MD; and Arlington, VA.
+A: Given that the DMV area encompasses parts of Maryland and Virginia, some of the DC suburbs closest to the capital city are Silver Spring, MD; Bethesda, MD; and Arlington, VA.

-Q: Where is the best place to live near Washington, D.C.?
+Q: Where is the best place to live near Washington, DC?

-Q: What are the Washington, D.C., neighborhoods?
+Q: What are the Washington, DC, neighborhoods?

-Q: What is the nicest part of D.C.?
+Q: What is the nicest part of DC?

-Q: Where is it affordable to live in D.C.?
+Q: Where is it affordable to live in DC?

-Q: What is the roughest neighborhood in D.C.?
+Q: What is the roughest neighborhood in DC?

 Moving to D.C. from outside the area?
 Jump to the sections below for a quick look at average moving costs: Raleigh, NC to Washington, D.C.
 Boston, MA to Washington, D.C. |

-Washington, D.C., Neighborhoods
+Map of Washington, DC, Neighborhoods

-Peterfitzgerald, CC BY 3.0, via Wikimedia Commons)
+(Source:Peterfitzgerald, CC BY 3.0, via Wikimedia Commons)

-Exploring D.C.
-Neighborhoods: The District
+Exploring DC Neighborhoods: The District

 Northwest includes the downtown business district, the 10 government buildings included in the Federal Triangle complex, the museums along the northern side of the National Mall, and the White House.
-Considering all that critical mass, it’s no surprise that the D.C. neighborhoods most in demand are also located in the Northwest.
+Considering all that critical mass, it’s no surprise that the DC neighborhoods most in demand are also located in the Northwest.

-Here’s a quick snapshot of Washington, D.C., neighborhoods to consider.
+Here’s a quick snapshot of Washington, DC, neighborhoods to consider.

 (Source: @visitwashdc via Instagram)